Betty Price (arts advisor)

-Betty Price was the executive director of the Oklahoma Arts Council from 1983 until her retirement in 2007.
+Betty Ann Price (née Durham; February 27, 1931 – October 23, 2023) was an American music teacher, art director, and ambassador.
+She served as the executive director of the Oklahoma Arts Council from 1983 to 2007.
 During her time as executive director, Price worked with eight different Oklahoma governors.
-Price served for many years as an arts advisor to state, non-profit organizations and a number of boards.
-She was inducted into the Oklahoma Women's Hall of Fame in 1985 among many other awards and recognitions.
+She also served as an arts advisor to states, non-profit organizations, and a number of boards.
+She was inducted into the Oklahoma Women's Hall of Fame in 1985, among many other awards and recognitions.

 Early life

-Betty Price was born in Booneville, Arkansas and lived with her family in Shawnee, Oklahoma and El Paso, Texas before they moved to Muskogee, Oklahoma, where she began attending school.
-During her grade school years, Price enjoyed the fine arts and journalism.
-In the second grade, Price learned how to play the piano and later became involved with the school newspaper, an activity that would follow her into her college years.
+Betty Price was born in Booneville, Arkansas, in 1931 to Wilson and Elizabeth Durham.
+She lived with her family in Shawnee, Oklahoma, and El Paso, Texas, before moving to Muskogee, Oklahoma, where she began attending school.
+During her grade school years, Price enjoyed fine arts and journalism.
+Price learned how to play the piano while in second grade.
+She later became involved with the school newspaper, an activity that would follow her into her college years.